Do you do hymn study in your homeschool?

 A lesson from our hymn study

-Note that you can spread these ideas for discussion over a few days if that works best for you.
+keep the discussion short in the beginning.
+You can even spread these ideas for discussion over a few days if that works best for you and your kids.

 1. Discussion about the author

 - Fanny Crosby, an American woman who lived from 1820 to 1915, wrote the words to this hymn.
 And she wrote thousands of hymns.
-Even though she was blinded as an infant after being treated by a poor doctor.
+She wrote all these hymns even though she was blinded as an infant after being treated by a poor doctor.
 Ask your children, “How do you think you might feel about God if that had happened to you?”

 - This is how she felt about her blindness: